Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Laboratory Setup and Task Units in Context

 \lstset{numberstyle= , morecomment=[l]{//}, commentstyle=\ttfamily\itshape }

 \textbf{Task Unit 2 (Circuit setup):} In this task unit, students learn how to connect each of the sensors and actuators to the microcontroller.
 Students receive a breadboard circuit layout and a pin layout.
 This is illustrated in Fig. \ref {fig:circuit} with LED actuator and DHT11 temperature and humidity sensors connected to NodeMCU board.
 Based on the circuit scheme and pin layout table, microcontrollers, sensors and actuators are placed on their corresponding breadboards and connected with jumper wires.
-The instructions provided to students include information about which type of resistor is needed in the circuit to protect sensors and actuators.
+The instructions provided to students include information about which type of resistor is needed for component protection.
 It should be noted that the circuits are different for different boards.
-In the example shown, LEDs have two pin interfaces, one with a long leg (anode) for positive supply that is connected with a yellow jumper wire to one of the GPIO (General Purpose Input/Output) pins of NodeMCU, and which is then used to carry digital or analog signals.
-The smaller leg (cathode) is used for negative supply that will be connected with a black jumper wire to the ground pin (GND) of a microcontroller.
+In the example shown, LEDs have two pin interfaces, one with a long leg (anode) for positive supply that is connected with a yellow wire to one of the GPIO (General Purpose Input/Output) pins of NodeMCU, and which is then used to carry digital or analog signals.
+The smaller leg (cathode) is used for negative supply that will be connected with a black wire to the ground pin (GND) of a microcontroller.
 The resistor of value 200 $\Omega$ is added in series with the LED.
-In another example, when connecting NodeMCU with DHT11, three of the pins on each side are to be connected with jumper wires: DHT11's pin that supplies power for the sensor - VCC pin connects to +3.3 V pin of NodeMCU (red jumper wire) and DHT11's ground pin to the ground pin of the NodeMCU (black jumper wire).
-The Data pin on the DHT11 sensor connects to one of the GPIO pins of NodeMCU (in the example pin D3) with a green jumper wire.
+In other example, when connecting NodeMCU with DHT11, three of the pins on each side are to be connected with jumper wires: DHT11's pin that supplies power for the sensor - VCC pin connects to +3.3 V pin of NodeMCU (red wire) and DHT11's ground pin to the ground pin of the NodeMCU (black wire).
+The Data pin on the DHT11 sensor connects to one of the GPIO pins of NodeMCU (here, pin D3) with a green jumper wire.
 Finally, a 10 k$\Omega$ resistor is added between VCC and Data pin of DHT11, as can be seen in Fig.~\ref{fig:circuit}.
-This task unit needs to be repeated for all the sensors.
+This task unit needs to be repeated for all sensors.

 \textbf{Task Unit 3: (Programming microcontrollers)} In this task unit, students are introduced to Arduino IDE and to programming microcontrollers through writing, compiling, and uploading the code.
 First, students install the latest version of Arduino IDE on the RPi used to configure ESP8266 boards.
 To test how DHT11 sensor can be used, students test Arduino IDE sketch code provided to them, as illustrated in Fig.~\ref{fig:iotarduino}.
 To upload the code, however, students are requested to find under \emph{Tools} an option to manage libraries in Arduino IDE.
 This is necessary to making sure that \emph{DHT.h} library, which is the corresponding library for sensor exemplified here, was installed.
 To read the output of Arduino IDE, - in this case temperature and humidity values, students use \emph{Serial Monitor} - a separate pop-up window from Arduino IDE that acts as terminal, also to be found under \emph{Tools}.
 This \emph{Serial Monitor} is used for IoT setup verifications, since in case that the circuit components have not been correctly connected, the expected outputs after compiling and uploading the code will not be shown.
 In case there were no errors, the output on the monitor will show sensor readings, which for DHT11 are the values measured on temperature and humidity sensors.
 Arduino IDE sketch code is also tested for LED, which is commonly used as a first tutorial in Arduino IDE, since it does not require inclusion of libraries.
 This sketch code is to be uploaded to the second of the two microcontrollers given to students.